Kastobi/ci_ms2_aggregator/README.md

 ### Package table

-- On the first load of the page the most popular packages (based on GitHub stars provided by cdnjs) are listed with a link to their project page, their actual GitHub stars and the keywords used to tag the packages.
+- On the first load of the page the most popular packages (based on GitHub stars provided by cdnjs) are listed with a link to their project page, their actual GitHub stars and the keywords, used to tag the packages.

 - A pagination is used to maintain the overview for users and prevent a list of thousands on small screens.
 Two buttons let the user turn the pages.